s-suby/s-suby/README.md

 ## 🔀 Microsoft Fabric — Data Engineering Control Flow

-Practical Microsoft Fabric project demonstrating the **core orchestration components and control-flow patterns** used to build data pipelines.
+A practical Microsoft Fabric project demonstrating the **pipeline activities and orchestration concepts** used as building blocks for larger data engineering solutions.

 ### Main Components